About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 This is a fairly simple muffin recipe, but here are a few tips for getting perfect results:

 - Use a food processor.
 Much as I’m for doing things by hand, grating sweet potatoes is not one of those things.
-I have this Breville food processor (affiliate link) and have found it to be both handy and reliable.
+I have a Breville food processor and have found it to be both handy and reliable.

 - Can I use different kinds of cheese?
 You sure can.
 I like the combination of yellow and white cheddar, but you could also use Monterey Jack cheese or one of those Sargento Mexican blend shredded cheeses.
 I would not recommend using mozzarella because it too melty and has too much moisture content for these muffins.
 I also would not recommend Parmesan because the flavor will overpower the other ingredients in these muffins.